 Sounds great?
 So, let’slet’s start!

-Top 11 Cheapest and Safest Places in Mexico to Visit
+Top 11 Cheapest and Safest Cities in Mexico to Visit

 The US state department’sdepartment’s Mexico Travel Advisory restricts citizens from visiting some regions because of the crime ratio.